goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/README.txt

 Installation
 ------------

 Define the remotetasks that should be started on startup in zope.conf like this::

   <product-config lovely.remotetask>
-    autostart site1@TestTaskService1, site2@TestTaskService2
+    autostart site1@TestTaskService1, site2@TestTaskService2, @RootTaskService
   </product-config>

+Note that services registered directly in the root folder can be referred to by just prefixing them with the `@` symbol.
+The site name can be omitted.
+An example of this is `RootTaskService` defined above.

-This causes the Remotetasks beeing started upon zope startup.
+This causes the Remotetasks being started upon zope startup.

 Usage
 _____